swiftyy-mage/sudoku/README.md

 # sudoku

 An implementation of the following algorithm.
-The term subgrid be used when talking generall about a row, column, or box.
+The term subgrid be used when talking generally about a row, column, or box.

 	All possibilities true for all squares which have no value